-Almost a third of the territory of Switzerland is occupied by mountains.
+Almost a third of Switzerland’s territory is occupied by mountains.
 It is not surprising that there are more than 200 ski resorts in this country.
-The alpine town of Verbier , located in the canton of Valais, is one of the most popular vacation spots for Ukrainian tourists.
+The Alpine town of Verbier, located in the canton of Valais, is one of the most popular vacation spots for Ukrainian tourists.

-Verbier has proven itself as a democratic price, partying and not at all pretentious resort, where skiers and snowboarders like to ride.
-And his connoisseurs are very different – from the Swedish royal family to Richard Branson and James Blunt.
-There are plenty of reasons for the public to visit the resort: among them the Nissan Xtreme by Swatch freerider tournament and the Patrouille des Glaciers skitouring race.
+Verbier has established itself as an affordable, party-like and not at all pretentious resort where skiers and snowboarders love to go.
+And its connoisseurs are very diverse – from the Swedish royal family to Richard Branson and James Blunt.
+There are plenty of reasons for the public to visit the resort: among them the Nissan Xtreme by Swatch freeriding tournament and the Patrouille des Glaciers ski touring race.

-The resort has many bars and restaurants, night clubs and entertainment venues.
+The resort has many bars and restaurants, nightclubs and entertainment venues.
 The oldest nightclub in Verbier is the Farm Club (Nevai Hotel).
-On Saturdays, up to 600 people flock here.
-Among the favorite bars are Mont Fort Igloo (an igloo at an altitude of 3300 m, and by the way, it is not ice, but wooden, so you will not have to be particularly cold), Pub Mont Fort (the most legendary and “wild” establishment in Verbier , where David Bowie, Jeremy Irons, Sarah Ferguson, Jacques Villeneuve, Nigel Kennedy and others “lit up”.
-Among the restaurants, it is worth highlighting La Grange (will appeal to those who like meat cooked on an open fire), Table d Adrien at Chalet d’Adrien (a restaurant with a very refined atmosphere and an equally refined menu), The Cristal at Les Ruinettes (menu from traditional Swiss dishes and delicacies such as lobster and truffle fondue) and many others.
+On Saturdays, up to 600 people pack in here.
+Among the favorite bars are Mont Fort Igloo (an igloo bar at an altitude of 3300 m, and by the way, it is not ice, but wooden, so you won’t have to freeze much), Pub Mont Fort (the most legendary and “wild” institution in Verbier, where David Bowie, Jeremy Irons, Sarah Ferguson, Jacques Villeneuve, Nigel Kennedy and others “lit up”.
+Among the restaurants, it is worth highlighting La Grange (for those who love meat cooked over an open fire), Table d Adrien at Chalet d’Adrien (a restaurant with a very elegant atmosphere and an equally exquisite menu), The Cristal at Les Ruinettes (a menu of traditional Swiss dishes and delicacies such as lobster and truffle fondue) and many others.

-Verbier, like Greece, has everything – a huge skiing area, cozy chalets, a stunning nightlife, and this resort is rightfully considered one of the best in the Alps.
-Prices for hotels and everything else are on average higher than in other resorts, and the nightlife may seem too intense for some, but the skating area and legendary freeride make up for these disadvantages.
+Verbier, like Greece, has everything – a huge ski area, cozy chalets, amazing nightlife, and this resort is rightfully considered one of the best in the Alps.
+Hotel prices and everything else are on average higher than in other resorts, and the nightlife may seem too intense for some, but the ski area and legendary freeride make up for these shortcomings.

-At first glance, Verbier appears to be a rambling collection of wooden chalets nestled in a sunny alpine meadow at an altitude of 1,500m, but despite its ancient appearance, the village was built specifically as a ski resort.
+At first glance, Verbier seems like a chaotic collection of wooden chalets located in a sunny alpine meadow, at an altitude of 1500 m, but despite its old-fashioned appearance, the village was built specifically as a ski resort.
 Until 1925, Verbier was just a pasture.

-The Four Valleys is the name of the ski region above Verbier and the neighboring, smaller resorts – the largest ski area connected by slopes, located entirely in Switzerland (Portes du Soleil, which unites 650 km of slopes, is half located in France).
-This region offers 412 km of pistes served by 88 lifts.
-About 300 km of pistes and 50 lifts are located directly above Verbier and the neighboring villages of Savolier, La Tzuma and Bruzon.
+The Four Valleys – this is the name of the ski region above Verbier and the surrounding, smaller resorts – is the largest connected ski area located entirely in Switzerland (Portes du Soleil, which unites 650 km of slopes, half of which is in France).
+This region offers 412 km of slopes, served by 88 lifts.
+About 300 km of slopes and 50 lifts are located directly above Verbier and the neighboring villages of Savoliere, La Tzouma and Bruzon.

-But this resort is not only known for its good skiing – Verbier gained its popularity thanks to its amazing freeride opportunities.
+But this resort is known not only for its good piste skiing – Verbier gained its popularity thanks to its amazing freeride opportunities.

-The Four Valleys ski area is quite complex, and people who find themselves in these places for the first time can find it difficult to navigate without the help of an instructor.
-Mont Faure and Mont Gelat offer great opportunities for skiing, especially off-piste.
-As is often the case in French-speaking resorts (and Verbier is located in the French-speaking part of the canton of Valais), the route scheme is quite complex and confusing.
-Even constantly checking the map of the Four Valleys, riding on the first day without a guide or instructor, it is not difficult to find that you have just passed the desired lift, and now you have to make another lap, or practice climbing up.
-All the Four Valleys cannot be seen from any one point, and the skiing area itself is quite stretched out.
-Moving between the Verbier and Nenda sectors, not to mention other, even more remote areas,
+The Four Valleys skiing area is quite complicated, and for people who find themselves in these places for the first time, it can be difficult to find their way around without the help of an instructor.
+Mont-Fort and Mont-Gele offer great skiing opportunities, especially off-piste.
+As is often the case in French-speaking resorts (and Verbier is located in the French-speaking part of the Valais canton), the piste layout is quite complex and confusing.
+Even constantly checking the map of the Four Valleys, skiing on the first day without a guide or instructor, it is easy to find that you have just passed the desired lift and now you have to make another lap, or practice climbing uphill.
+The Four Valleys are not all visible from any one point, and the skiing area itself is quite stretched.
+Moving between the Verbier and Nendaz sectors, not to mention other, even more remote areas, you should calculate your time very carefully (and with a margin): getting out of neighboring villages without skis is quite expensive and time-consuming.

 Verbier – Mont-Fort

-The skiing area above Verbier, La Tzuma and Bruzon is large: 195 km of pistes and 2 famous peaks from which you can ski – Mont Faure (literally – “strong” mountain) and Mont Gele, as well as three the ridge that separates the Four Valleys.
-In addition to these two main peaks, the slopes of Attela, La Chaux and Chasseur make up the main skiing area above Verbier .
-The center of “civilization”, more precisely, the main cabin that throws up – Medran.
-You can get to it either by free bus (or, if you have chosen the right accommodation – on foot), or by cab from Le Chablis.
-The way up from Le Chablis, where the train arrives, to the center of Verbier (Medran lift) takes only 9 minutes, and this allows you to avoid a rather tiring serpentine.
-The gondola is open until 7:30 p.m. (one lift is CHF 10), and Verbier can also be reached by bus (the last one leaves from Le Chablis at 8:50 p.m.
+The ski area above Verbier, La Tzouma, and Bruzon is large: 195 km of slopes and 2 famous peaks from which you can ski – Mont-Fort (literally – “strong” mountain) and Mont-Jele, as well as three ridges separating the Four Valleys.
+In addition to these two main peaks, the slopes of Attella, La Chaux and Chassure make up the main skiing area above Verbier.
+The center of “civilization”, or rather the main cabin that takes you up, is Medran.
+You can get to it either by free bus (or, if you choose the right location, on foot), or by cabin from Le Chablis.
+The way up from Le Chablis, where the train arrives, to the center of Verbier (the Medran lift) takes only 9 minutes, and this allows you to avoid a rather tiring serpentine.
+The gondola runs until 7:30 p.m. (one way up – CHF 10), and you can also get to Verbier by bus (the last one leaves from Le Chablis at 8:50 p.m.).

-But let’s go back to the mountains.
-From the top station of the gondola overlooking Mont-Fort, a wonderful panorama opens up – Mont Blanc, the Matterhorn, the impressive 4,000-meter peaks of the Swiss and French Alps.
-A long, steep black track runs along the northern slope of Mont-Fort, which at the beginning of the season and in snow-free years is more like an ice mogul.
-In December, when the skiing area is not fully open, this descent is often closed, but even if the slope is open, skiing at an average level (and worse) is worth thinking a hundred times before heading down.
+But let’s get back to the mountains.
+From the upper station of the gondola, which overlooks Mont-Fort, a magnificent panorama opens up – Mont Blanc, Matterhorn, impressive four-thousanders of the Swiss and French Alps.
+There is a long, steep black run along the northern slope of Mont-Fort, which at the beginning of the season and in snowless years is more like an ice mogul.
+In December, when the ski area is not fully open, this run is often closed, but even if the run is open, skiing at an average level (and worse) is worth thinking a hundred times before going down.

 Savoleyres – La Tzoumaz

-Verbier in general is not the best resort for beginners: although there are wide blue runs in all sectors of the Four Valleys, they still need to be reached.
+Verbier is generally not the best resort for beginners: although there are wide blue runs in all sectors of the Four Valleys, they still have to be reached.

-The Savolier sector is a pleasant exception.
-Its only, but main drawback: most of the tracks are located quite low, and even on the sunny side of the mountain, so at the very beginning of the season, the tracks there may be closed, and in the spring the snow melts quickly.
-Nevertheless, in the height of the season, this sector, offering 55 km of tracks, is the best place for beginners and families with children.
-Savolier is located at the other end of the village, which can be reached by a bus that runs throughout the resort.
-On the north side of Savoliere, there are more interesting red runs that lead to the La Tzuma sector, about 1/3 of all the runs in this sector (62% of the runs here are blue).
-Literally 30 meters from the “Savolier” lift is one of the two five-star hotels of the resort – Chalet d’Adrien: the first “five” of the resort, cozy and lived-in like an old expensive country house, with an excellent restaurant and the most beautiful pool in the spa.
-Like many similar hotels in Swiss and French resorts, Chalet d’Adrien will not be hindered by reconstruction.
-However, in terms of service and comfort, it still competes quite confidently with the newly discovered in December 2013 expensive (for many – excessively expensive), stylish and brand new W Verbier (this is the first hotel of the W chain in the Alps).
+The Savoleyres sector is a pleasant exception.
+Its only, but main drawback: most of the runs are located quite low, and on the sunny side of the mountain, so at the very beginning of the season the runs there can be closed, and in the spring the snow melts quickly.
+Nevertheless, in the height of the season this sector, offering 55 km of runs, is the best place for beginners and families with children.
+Savoleyres is located at the other end of the village, which can be reached by a bus that runs throughout the resort.
+On the north side of Savoleyres there are more interesting red runs that lead to the La Tzoumaz sector, there are about 1/3 of all runs in this sector (62% of the runs here – blue).
+Literally 30 meters from the Savolier lift is one of the two five-star hotels of the resort – Chalet d’Adrien: the first “five” of the resort, cozy and lived-in, like an old expensive cottage, with an excellent restaurant and the most beautiful pool in the spa.
+Like many similar hotels in Swiss and French resorts, Chalet d’Adrien will not hurt to be reconstructed.
+However, in terms of service and comfort, it is still quite confidently competing with the newly discovered in December 2013 expensive (for many – excessively expensive), stylish and completely new, “from scratch” W Verbier (this is the first hotel of the W chain in the Alps).

-Verbier, like many large ski regions, has a couple of skiing sectors that best fit the definition of “for them”.
-Five small skiing areas – Bruson, La Fouly, Champex-Lac, Vicheres-Liddes and Les Marecottes offer a total of about 100 km of pistes located in very good places at an altitude of 1103 to 2267 m.
-The easiest way to get there is from Verbier to the Bruzon sector, a new cable car was built there in December 2013, and now 48 km of trails (mostly quite difficult red and black ones) are more accessible.
-It is no coincidence that Bruzon is loved by local residents and experienced freeriders: you can always find better snow there, virgin terrain in this area is less developed, and the tracks themselves are not so “populated” by tourists.
-Other skiing areas are divided into two groups: either these are small, on 3- 4 lifts, sectors suitable for beginners or (such as La Fouly) is a favorite area of freeriders.
-In order to most efficiently organize movement between all areas of the skiing area, it makes sense to rent a car.
-Although, of course, in terms of the level of equipment and scale, the main skiing area, located above Verbier, wins significantly.
+Verbier, like many large ski regions, has a couple of skiing sectors that best fit the definition of “for your own”.
+Five small skiing areas – Bruson, La Fouly, Champex-Lac, Vicheres-Liddes and Les Marecottes – offer a total of about 100 km of slopes, located in very beautiful places at an altitude of 1103 to 2267 m.
+The Bruson sector is the easiest to get to from Verbier; in December 2013, a new cable car was built there, and now 48 km of slopes (mostly quite difficult red and black) are more accessible.
+It is not by chance that Bruson is loved by locals and experienced freeriders: there you can always find the best snow, virgin in this area they deploy less, and the slopes themselves are not so “populated” with tourists.
+Other ski areas are divided into two groups: either these are small, with 3-4 lifts, sectors suitable for beginners, or (like La Fouly) these are areas loved by freeriders.
+In order to most effectively organize movement between all areas of the ski area, it makes sense to rent a car.
+Although, of course, in terms of equipment and scale, the main ski area, located above Verbier, significantly wins.

-Verbier is the center of the huge ski region “Four Valleys”, which includes 400 km of pistes.
-Directly above Verbier are 150 km of prepared tracks.
-In the skiing sectors above the resorts of Nenda , Veyzonna and Tione, another 175 km.
-Professionals will appreciate freeride routes here, less experienced skiers will prefer exciting ski safaris and long journeys across snowy expanses from one valley to another.
+Verbier is the center of the huge ski region “Four Valleys”, which includes 400 km of slopes.
+Directly above Verbier there are 150 km of prepared slopes.
+In the skiing sectors above the resorts Nenda, Veizonne and Thioné, another 175 km.
+Pros will appreciate the freeride routes here, less experienced skiers will prefer exciting ski safaris and long journeys through the snowy expanses from one valley to another.

-Verbier Snowpark , located in the La Chaux sector, is aimed at freestylers of all levels of training.
-Various figures (railings, springboards, boxes, etc.) are arranged in four lines adjacent to each entrance to the park.
-In addition, there is an inflatable Swatch pillow – everyone is allowed to jump on the trampoline in front of it, if they are already 12 years old.
-Beginners can experience the full range of sensations from a bigair.
-You can get to the Verbier Snowpark using the La Chaux Express cable car.
+Verbier Snowpark, located in the La Chaux sector, is aimed at freestylers of all levels.
+A variety of figures (railings, jumps, boxes, etc.) are arranged in four lines, adjacent to each of the park’s entrances.
+In addition, there is an inflatable Swatch cushion – everyone is allowed on the jump in front of it if they are already 12 years old.
+Beginners can experience the full range of sensations from big air.
+You can get to Verbier Snowpark using the La Chaux Express cable car.

-Heli-ski .
-The easiest way to experience heliskiing in Verbier is to join a group that flies to the peaks of Trient, Petit Combin or Rosablanche on Wednesdays and Saturdays.
+Heli-skiing.
+The easiest way to find out what heli-skiing is in Verbier is to join a group that flies to the Trient, Petit Combin or Rosablanche peaks on Wednesdays and Saturdays.
 The descent will take from 3 to 5 hours, depending on the route.
-But if you want more, you can go to neighboring countries – Italy or France, or settle for a few days in the mountain village of Arolla, located between Verbier and Zermatt , and descend six times by different routes from the top of Pigne d Arolla (the difference in height will be 12 thousand m).
+But if you want more, you can go to neighboring countries – Italy or France, or settle for a few days in the mountain village of Arolla, located between Verbier and Zermatt, and descend six times along different routes from the top of Pigne d Arolla (the difference in altitude will be 12 thousand m).

 Freeride.
-One of the most spectacular and difficult routes runs along the side of Mount MontFort untouched by civilization – you can get to its beginning using the MontFort lift.
-And the most accessible off-road route is in the nearby Col de Gentianes.
-The “frozen” mountain Mont Gele is also popular with freeriders – you can find out the details and hire an escort at the mountain guide office.
+One of the most spectacular and challenging routes runs along the untouched side of Mount MontFort – you can get to its beginning using the MontFort lift.
+And the most accessible off-piste route is in the neighboring Col de Gentianes area.
+The “frozen” Mont Gele mountain is also popular with freeriders – you can find out more and hire an escort at the mountain guide office.

 Ski tours in Verbier are often combined with off-piste skiing.
-For example, at the top of Col de Gentianes, there is a small section of the Stairway to Heaven walk that can be completed in just 1015 minutes.
-If you want to spend more time alone with nature, go on a ski tour for a whole day, having previously hired a guide (from 104 francs).
-This option significantly increases the chances of finding unrolled pieces of slopes.
-In addition, Verbier passes through one of the variations of the Haute Route, perhaps the most famous ski touring route in the world, connecting Chamonix with Zermatt.
-It usually takes six days.
+For example, at the top of the Col de Gentianes mountain there is a small hiking section called Stairway to Heaven, which can be overcome in just 1015 minutes.
+If you want to spend more time alone with nature, go on a full-day ski tour, having previously hired a guide (from 104 francs).
+This option significantly increases the chances of finding unrolled pieces of the slopes.
+In addition, one of the variations of perhaps the most famous ski touring route in the world, the Haute Route, passes through Verbier, connecting Chamonix with Zermatt.
+It usually takes six days to complete.

-Cross-country skis .
-In the vicinity of Verbier, 44 km of cross-country skiing tracks have been laid.
-You can also climb to Les Ruinettes station (2,200 m) – from it to La Chaux there is a 5-kilometer panoramic track.
-If you go further from Verbier, you will find routes that are more reliable: 8 km of skiing in Champsec, 10 km in La Fouly (on this track there are always competitions) and 12 km in ChampexLac.
+Cross-country skiing.
+There are 44 km of cross-country skiing trails in the vicinity of Verbier.
+You can also climb to the Les Ruinettes station (2200 m) – a 5-kilometer panoramic trail leads from it to La Chaux.
+If you drive further from Verbier, you will find more reliable routes: 8 km of skiing in Champsec, 10 km in La Fouly (competitions are constantly held on this trail) and 12 km in ChampexLac.

-Sledding (there is a 10-kilometer natural track in La Tzoumaz, where an open sledding cup is held in February), ice skating, ice climbing on frozen waterfalls, karting on snow, paragliding, dog sledding… All these and many other winter activities joys await you in Verbier .
+Sledding (here there is a 10-kilometer natural track in La Tzoumaz, where an open tobogganing cup is held in February), ice skating, ice climbing on frozen waterfalls, snow karting, paragliding, dog sledding… All these and many other winter joys await you in Verbier.

-Verbier offers a good selection of ski schools and all with an excellent reputation.
-Powder Extreme, specializes in freeride, with great instructors and guides.
-Altitude English School is highly regarded.
-The famous Warren Smith Ski Academy deserves to spend at least a few hours with it.
-ES European Snowsports offers training in groups of up to 6 people, including the basics of freeride and lessons for women only.
+Verbier offers a good selection of ski schools, all with excellent reputations.
+Powder Extreme specializes in freeride, with excellent instructors and guides.
+The English school Altitude is highly regarded.
+The renowned Warren Smith Ski Academy is worth spending at least a few hours with.
+ES European Snowsports offers lessons in groups of up to 6 people, including freeride basics and lessons for women only.
 La Maison du Sport is the resort’s official ski school.
-Adrenalini, No Limitz, and Swiss Snowboard Shul are other possible good candidates.
-Bureau des Guides at La Maison du Sport and La Fantasia are companies that provide mountain guide services.
+Adrenalini, No Limits, and Swiss Snowboard School are other possible good candidates.
+Bureau des Guides at La Maison du Sport and La Fantastique are companies that provide services mountain guides.
 Eagles Helicopters and Air Glaciers offer heli-ski tours.

 Restaurants in Verbier: on the slopes and in the resort